 The world is eager for news about the missing Malaysian Airlines flight MH370.
-So eager, in fact, that scammers are taking advantage of our curiosity.
+So eager, in fact, that scammers are taking advantage of that curiosity.
+Don't fall for click bait teasers promoting exclusive footage of found passengers.
+While it sounds like a sick April Fool's joke, it is currently a real scam.

 You click the link, thinking it leads to a news site.
 Instead, you are taken to an unfamiliar, third party website.
 A pop up may appear prompting you to "update your video player."
 But when you click "OK," you aren't getting a new software version.
 You are really downloading malware.